SKIP TO PAGE CONTENT

 Apply for FAFSA each Year

-Go to Student Aid to complete the Free Application for Federal Student Aid (FAFSA) beginning Oct.1 for the next academic year.
+Go to Student Aid to complete the Free Application for Federal Student Aid (FAFSA) beginning October 1 for the next academic year.
 Apply early as funding is not guaranteed past the Feb.
 1 priority deadline.

 NEMCC's FAFSA school code is 002426.